tomas-fryza/vhdl-course/Labs/05-counter/README.md

 ## Lab assignment

-1. Bidirectional counter.
+1. Preparation tasks (done before the lab at home).
 Submit:
-    * VHDL code of the process (`p_cnt_up_down`).
+    * Figure or table with connection of push buttons on Nexys A7 board,
+    * Table with calculated values.

-2. Second 16-bit counter.
+2. Bidirectional counter.
 Submit:
+    * VHDL code of the process `p_cnt_up_down` with syntax highlighting.
+    * Listing of VHDL architecture from source file `hex_7seg.vhd` with syntax highlighting,
+    * Listing of VHDL stimulus process from testbench file `tb_hex_7seg.vhd` with syntax highlighting and asserts,
+    * Screenshot with simulated time waveforms; always display all inputs and outputs,

+3. Second 16-bit counter.
+Submit:
-    * (Hand-drawn) sketch of the top layer.
+    * (Hand-drawn) sketch of the top layer including both counters.

-The deadline for submitting the task is the day before the next laboratory exercise.
-Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
+*Prepare all parts of the assignment on a computer (not by hand), insert them in your README file `Digital-electronics-1/Labs/05-counter/README.md`, export the formated output (not the listing in markdown language) from [HTML to PDF](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Export-README-to-PDF), use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
+The deadline for submitting the task is the day before the next laboratory exercise.*